Engineers and Scientists in Business Competition

 If you have any questions about your eligibility or the application process, please contact [email protected] or book a 1-1 with a member of the Student Enterprise team.

-1 Please fill in the application form, this will include answering questions about your business/idea, what problem it addresses, who your main competitors might be and your plan for the next 12 months
+1 Please fill in the application form by 23:59 on Sunday 10 May 2026.
+This will include answering questions about your business/idea, what problem it addresses, who your main competitors might be and your plan for the next 12 months.
+Please note that you do not have to have started any business activity to be eligible to enter the competition, prizes can also be awarded to students with innovative ideas that address a real need.

-3 If shortlisted, you will be invited to an in-person presentation day in front of a panel of judges (date TBC).
+2 If shortlisted, you will be invited to an in-person presentation day in front of a panel of judges (date TBC).
+This is a chance to hear more about your idea and ask some questions about what has inspired you.
 More details on the requirements for this will be provided in your shortlist email.

 If you have any questions about your eligibility or the application process, please contact [email protected] or book a 1-1 with a member of the Student Enterprise team.